-Electronics Jobs in Florida with H-1B Sponsorship
+Electronics H-1B Sponsorship Jobs in Florida

-Florida's electronics sector spans defense contractors in Orlando, semiconductor and hardware firms in Tampa, and aerospace electronics companies along the Space Coast, creating steady demand for H-1B sponsored roles.
+Florida's electronics sector spans defense contractors in Orlando, semiconductor and hardware firms in Tampa, and aerospace electronics companies along the Space Coast, creating steady demand for H-1B visa sponsored roles.
 Major employers including Lockheed Martin, Raytheon, and Harris Corporation have established sponsorship track records.
 Engineering and hardware talent from abroad will find concentrated opportunities across the state's growing tech corridors.

-See All Electronics Jobs
+Find Electronics Jobs

 Overview

-Open Jobs330+
+Open Jobs142+

-Work Type96% On-site
+Work Type87% On-site

 Top LocationOrlando, FL